Grid & AbstractGrid

 Ferrite.getneighborhoodFunction

-Returns all directly connected entities of the same type, i.e. calling the function with a VertexIndex will return a list of directly connected vertices (connected via face/edge).
-If include_self is true, the given *Index is included in the returned list.
+Returns all connected entities of the same type as defined by the respective topology.
+If include_self is true, the given entity is included in the returned list as well.

 source